The campus advocates through Crisis Support Services of Nevada support victims of interpersonal violence in a confidential and discreet manner.

 What Supports are available to Northern Nevada students?

 Navigating campus life can be a challenge.
-Compound that with being a victim of interpersonal violence on a college campus and the world may feel unbalanced, especially when your future hopes and dreams lay in the education you have set your sights on for so long.
+Compound that with being a victim of power-based violence on a college campus and the world may feel unbalanced, especially when your future hopes and dreams lay in the education you have set your sights on for so long.
 We are here to help address any of your concerns or fears.

-- Immediate crisis intervention
+• Immediate crisis intervention

-- Personal advocacy – assistance with your boss, landlord, professor, etc.
+• Personal advocacy – assistance with your boss, landlord, professor, etc.

-- Assistance in filing victim compensation applications
+• Assistance in filing victim compensation and protection order applications

 Additional Resources for Students